-Discussion and recommendations
+5. Discussion and recommendations

-Eco Logical Australia (ELA) was engaged by the Australian Gas infrastructure Group (AGIG) to undertake the 2023 revegetation monitoring program for the Pluto-NWS Interconnector Pipeline (PNI).
-The PNI is approximately 3.6 km steel buried natural gas pipeline located between the Woodside Energy Limited operated Karratha Gas Plant and the Pluto Liquefied Natural Gas plant on the Burrup Peninsula in the Pilbara region of Western Australia.
-Survey methodology reflected that used for rehabilitation monitoring along the DBNGP (northern sections) and followed objectives and completion criteria outlined in the PNI Construction Environmental Management Plan (AGIG 2019).
-The current report provided baseline data following establishment of vegetation monitoring sites.
+ELA was engaged by AGIG to undertake the 2024 revegetation monitoring program for the PNI, an approximately 3.6 km steel buried natural gas pipeline located between the Woodside Energy Limited operated Karratha Gas Plant and the Pluto Liquefied Natural Gas plant on the Burrup Peninsula in the Pilbara region of Western Australia.
+Survey methodology reflected that used for the 2023 rehabilitation monitoring, modelled on the rehabilitation monitoring along the DBNGP (northern sections), and followed objectives and completion criteria outlined in the PNI Construction Environmental Management Plan (AGIG 2019).

 Vegetation monitoring sites were selected in view of pre-impact flora and vegetation studies by Astron (2018), and in-field selection taking into consideration aspects such safety and accessibility.
 Vegetation communities delineated by Astron (2018) were grouped into three broad vegetation complexes, these being: Scattered low mixed open shrubland over Triodia spp. hummock grassland on undulating rocky slopes; Low open woodland over Triodia spp. hummock grassland on undulating rocky slopes; and Eucalyptus victrix mid sparse woodland and mixed low open woodland on drainage.
 One vegetation monitoring site was established within each broad vegetation complex.
-In addition, four photo monitoring sites were established taken at the start (facing north), middle (facing north and south) and end (facing south) of the survey corridor (noting accessibility issues).
+In addition, five photo monitoring sites were established taken at the start (facing north), middle (facing north and south) and end (facing south and north) of the survey corridor (noting accessibility issues).